faizanalibugti/ng-quiz/README.md

 * Nx Workspace (Angular Standalone Config)
 * Angular v15
+* Angular Material
+* NgRx
 * Tailwind CSS
-* NgRx

 ## Development server

 Run `nx serve angular-quiz` for a dev server.
-Navigate to http://localhost:4200/.
+Navigate to <http://localhost:4200/>.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace